This lab serves multiple goals:

 Solution:

-You can download, extract, open in your IDE, and execute the following code to check that the answers are:
+You can download, extract, open in your IDE, and execute [the following

 n is now 5.